baolocdo/ucla-cs111/project0/readme.md

 * This program does not consider "output file already exists" an error.
 If an output file already exists, it will get overwritten.
 * This program uses an array as buffer for _read_ and _write_ calls.
 May or may not violate what's described in [this thread](https://piazza.com/class/imeeybs22db6n?cid=29)
+* This program is based on the man pages for given calls, and example open/creat code in the assignment description.

 *** Testing methodology ***